sasmit206/iecse_ws/README.md

 An AI-powered image generation chatbot built using Streamlit, featuring a chat-style interface, real-time image generation via APIs, and efficient image fetching & caching.
 This project was developed and demonstrated as part of a hands-on GenAI workshop at DataVista.

-✨ Features
+Features

-💬 Chat-based UI using Streamlit
+Chat-based UI using Streamlit

-🎨 AI image generation from text prompts
+AI image generation from text prompts

-⚡ Real-time API integration
+Real-time API integration

-🧠 Session-based chat history

-🗂️ Image fetching and caching for performance
+Image fetching and caching for performance

 🔄 Clean state management with st.session_state